 Accepted applicants will be requested to submit a deposit and state their intentions to enroll.
-This deposit will be applied towards housing (for dormitory students) or tuition charges (for non-dormitory students) and will be credited on registration day.
 This deposit is non-refundable after May 1 for fall applicants and after January 1 for spring applicants.

 2. Financial Aid

 Applicants are encouraged to initiate the financial aid process as soon as possible after January 1 of the year of entry into college to receive priority financial aid consideration.
 Applicants will be sent the necessary information.
 Applicants should submit the Free Application for Federal Student Aid (FAFSA)- no later than March 1 for priority consideration.
 For a complete listing and descriptions of available financial aid, grants, loans, scholarships, and employment opportunities, see the Finances section of this catalog or contact the Financial Aid Office.
 The FAFSA school code for Mid-Atlantic Christian University is 014101.
 Institutional scholarships are not available for students enrolled in the degree completion program.